Kacena Lab counting down for 2nd space launch

 Once the cells are returned to Earth they’ll be fully analyzed, including tests for proteins, genes, and even energy.

 A team of nine researchers, including some undergraduate students, medical students and post-doctoral researchers, will head for Kennedy Space Center on July 9 to begin their work.
-The cells are set to be launched into space on SpaceX-18 on July 21.
+The cells are set to be launched into space on SpaceX-18 on July 24, with a backup date scheduled for July 25.

 Most of the team will return to Indianapolis within a week after the launch.
 Kacena will monitor the experiment from Kennedy Space Center to monitor how the astronauts conduct the study and will ensure the ground controls samples are treated as identically as possible to the spaceflight samples.